foundry-rs/book/src/tutorials/testing-eip712.md

 Use Foundry cheatcodes `addr`, `sign`, and `prank` to test EIP-712 signatures in Foundry.

-All contract and test code can be found [here](https://github.com/kulkarohan/deposit).
+All source code can be found [here](https://github.com/kulkarohan/deposit).